Luis Urías Preview, Player Props: Red Sox vs. Orioles

 - Urias is batting .179 with four doubles, three home runs and 16 walks.

-- Urias has driven in a run in 10 games this season (25.0%), including three games with more than one RBI (7.5%).
+- Urias has an RBI in 10 of 40 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in two contests.

 - In 13 of 40 games this year, he has scored, including multiple runs once.